 This site occasionally uses affiliate links.
 Purchases made through these links result in a portion of your total purchase given to Bermstyle as part of a revenue share.
-Most of that money goes to our hosting fees, and whatever is left goes towards paying down credit card bills.
+Most of those funds go to hosting fees, gas money, camera and computer equipment.
+Anything left goes towards paying down credit card bills.
 You know how that goes…

 Gear Reviews: Items discussed on the site are generally acquired in one of three ways:

 - Products purchased at retail